 Read the articles West Indies vs Ireland 2nd T20I 2014 - Ireland tour of West Indies 2-match Twenty20 international series of the 2nd T20I match played between Ireland and West Indies at Sabina Park, Kingston, Jamaica in 21st February 2014.

-Bowlers gives to West Indies narrow 11-run victory over Ireland and square the series in the low-scoring thriller of the second Twenty20 international.
+Bowlers gives to West Indies narrow 11-run victory over Ireland and square the series in a low-scoring thriller of the second Twenty20 international.

 West Indies scored 96 for 9 (Andre Fletcher 19, Alex Cusack 4-11) Ireland scored 85 for 8 (Gary Wilson 35, Darren Sammy 3-22)